 The early onset of diversity in Los Angeles might have contributed to the large share of quadrivial neighborhoods in the Los Angeles metro.
-In the Los Angeles metro nearly an equal percentage of neighborhoods followed a quadrivial compared to stable White trajectory (20% vs. 22%).
+In the Los Angeles metro, nearly an equal percentage of neighborhoods followed a quadrivial compared to the stable White trajectory (20% vs. 22%).

 On the other hand, the early growth of the Latino population led to more concentrated Latino segregation in Latino enclaves than the other three metro areas.
 Unlike the other metros, the Latino enclaves expanded into the segregated Black ghettos.
 Of all neighborhoods that followed the post-immigration reform Black to Latino succession across the four metropolitan areas, nearly three-quarters were neighborhoods in South Central.

-In summary, Los Angeles shows both the promise and peril of the future: a large percentage of durably integrated neighborhoods with increasing immigration leading to a new suburban segregation.
+In summary, Los Angeles shows both the promise and peril of the future: a large percentage of durable integrated neighborhoods with increasing immigration leading to a new suburban segregation.

 Chicago has been one of the most segregated cities throughout the twentieth century.
 Segregation developed during the 1920s in the “Black Belt” along the South Side of Chicago.
 The legacy of the Black Belt of the 1920s can still be found on the South Side.
 Many neighborhoods on the South Side followed the stable Black trajectory and neighborhoods next to those stable Black neighborhoods experienced White flight in the 1970s.

 The Black ghetto has continued to grow through gradual succession.
-But now segregation has creeped across the city line into Southern suburbs like Flossmoor, Country Club Hills, and Olympia Fields.
+But now segregation has crept across the city line into Southern suburbs like Flossmoor, Country Club Hills, and Olympia Fields.